TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-blob-staticwebsite-azuread-integration.md

 ## **Recommended Steps**

 Currently Static Website doesn't support **[Azure AD](https://docs.microsoft.com/azure/storage/common/storage-auth-aad)** authentication even though the blob endpoint does.
-The web endpoint could be publically accessed by anonymously by anyone connected to the internet.</br>Static website also doesn't support use of social IDPs like Google Auth or Facebook using OpenID Connect.
+The web endpoint could be publicly accessed by anonymously by anyone connected to the internet.</br>Static website also doesn't support use of social IDPs like Google Auth or Facebook using OpenID Connect.